 Migraines affect three times more women than men.
-Migraines:
+Migraines may:

-- Often are accompanied by nausea, vomiting, or increased sensitivity to light or sound
+- Cause nausea, vomiting, or increased sensitivity to light or sound

-- Untreated, typically last from four to 72 hours
+- Last from four to 72 hours without treatment

 Migraine treatment is aimed at relieving symptoms and preventing additional attacks.
-If you know what triggers your migraines, avoiding those triggers will help prevent headaches.
+If you know what triggers your migraines, avoiding those triggers and learning how to manage them may help prevent and lessen migraine pain.
 Treatment may include: